 Eyelashes frame the eyes, and together with eyebrows, hairline, cheek bones, nose, lips and chin create the facial appearance that is unique to every individual.

-- Surgical and medical treatments-surgical treatment of injury or tumor that results in removal or eyelash follicles and tissue scarring;
+- Surgical treatment; injury or tumor that results in removal or eyelash follicles and tissue scarring;

 - Congenital atrichia-congenital absence of hair on all parts of the body.

 Initially used to correct loss of eyelashes, esthetic facial enhancement is a relatively recent development.
 Some doctors believe it should continue to be reserved only for medically necessary eyelash replacement.

 90 years ago.
 Dr. Franz Krusius, a German physician, published his technique for reconstruction of lost eyelashes by harvesting scalp hair with a small punch and transplanting donor hair into the eyelid with a needle that he designed.
 In 1917, German physician Dr. P. Knapp, inserted into the eyelid border a composite free graft strip from the eyebrow.
 Papers published from the 1930s through the 1950s, many from Japan, continued to advance techniques of eyelash reconstruction.

 In 1980, Emmanuel Marritt MD, a member of the International Society of Hair Restoration Surgery, published his technique for transplantation of single donor hairs from the scalp into the eyelid for eyelash reconstruction.
 In the same year of 1980, Robert Flowers MD, reported a "pluck and sew" technique of eyelash reconstruction that is in use today in revised version by physician hair restoration specialists (a revised version was described by Marcelo Gandelman MD, in the standard textbook "Hair Transplantation", Second Edition, edited by Walter Unger, MD).

 Who Is a Good Candidate for Eyelash Transplantation?